 I don’t have room for much in my single suitcase and I certainly did not bring a ton of dresses.
-I’ve found that jeans, flats, and casual shirt will get me most anywhere in this city.
+I’ve found that jeans, flats, and a casual shirt will get me almost anywhere in this city.
 There are tons of women more dressed up of course, but then there are also plenty of backpacker types that are more underdressed than me.

 25. Pharmacies are quite a bit different than in the US

 You don’t walk in and browse around.
 Instead, everything is behind a glass counter and you walk up to the pharmacist and tell them what you need.
 They listen, then go off and bring you back products to fix your ailments.
-In my case I prepared a bit in advance by googling the words for “heartburn” (fuck, I’m getting old) and, well, we’ll just call it a “common lady problem.”
+In my case, I prepared a bit in advance by googling the words for “heartburn” (hell, I’m getting old) and, well, we’ll just call it a “common lady problem.”

 26. Toilet paper goes in the trash, not the toilet

-If you’ve traveled to Central/South America/the Caribbean before you’ll already know this, but in many countries it’s common to throw your used toilet paper into a bin next to the toilet rather than flushing it down the toilet.
+If you’ve traveled to Central/South America/the Caribbean before you’ll already know this, but in many countries, it’s common to throw your used toilet paper into a bin next to the toilet rather than flushing it down the toilet.
 You’ll see signs for this in virtually all public restrooms though sign or no sign, I find it almost impossible to ignore years of brain wiring.

 Even after mentally chanting, “Don’t flush it, don’t flush it,” I often find myself guiltily flushing seconds later and hoping like hope all goes down smoothly because try as I might not to, my hand automatically opened and dropped the toilet paper in.

 Some countries’ plumbing systems simply can’t handle the load (pun intended), while in others, I suspect they’ve modernized to the extent where they can … but why risk it?
 Medellin feels like one of those modernized places, still, who am I to decide, so I try to do my part as much as possible.
-I will say that neither of my Airbnb’s said anything about it (and I refrained from asking) in order to flush away guilt free in the comfort of my own home.
+I will say that neither of my Airbnb’s said anything about it (and I refrained from asking) in order to flush away guilt-free in the comfort of my own home.

 27. No dar papaya

 The locals have a slang term, “No dar papaya,” which essentially means, “Don’t go asking for trouble.”
 You may have already heard of this as it’s quite commonly mentioned on the internet when researching traveling to Medellin.
-This phrase is typically refers to flashing money or goods or doing other things that may put you in danger like going out alone, getting quite drunk, walking through sketchy areas etc.
+This phrase typically refers to flashing money or goods or doing other things that may put you in danger like going out alone, getting quite drunk, walking through sketchy areas, etc.